 On any given day, your skin is battling sweat, pollution, and pore-clogging face makeup.
-If you have oily or acne-prone skin, keeping your pores squeaky clean is especially hard work.
-After all, in daily life, there are so many things trying to congest your pores, including skincare ingredients and even your own body’s natural oil production.
-See, a pore (or follicle) is “a duct in the skin that is attached to the sebaceous glands that produce sebum,” explains Renée Rouleau.
+If you have problematic skin concerns or acne-prone skin—which, according to Craig Austin, MD, a board certified dermatologist and founder of skincare brand Cane + Austin, "50% of women over 20 [do]"—keeping your pores squeaky clean is especially hard work.
+See, a pore (or follicle) is “a duct in the skin that is attached to the sebaceous glands that produce sebum,” explains Renée Rouleau, a celebrity esthetician and founder of her eponymous skincare line.
+"Like many other traits, they are a result largely of genetics; pore sizes and numbers vary largely by gender, locations on the body, and by ethnicities," adds Tiffany Libby, MD, FAAD, a board certified dermatologist and Mohs surgeon in New York City.
 Oily skin types are more prone to experience blockages in their pores, which causes bacteria to thrive, leading to whiteheads, blackheads, and papules.
-Ick.

-While we're on the topic of kitchen ingredients that work surprisingly well to unblock clogged pores, don't overlook the power of baking soda.
+Before heading to the pharmacy, first, check your kitchen for ingredients that unblock clogged pores: baking soda works surprisingly well.
 As it turns out, the standard household ingredient makes for an easy deep pore cleanser that gently exfoliates, too.

 Once you've thoroughly cleansed your face and prepared your pores with an at-home steam, you're ready to remove the loosened dirt and debris.
 Follow the pore strip instructions for the best results, and definitely avoid using them if you have sensitive or already irritated skin.